 Available tools address the problem using statistical approaches, applying error correction filters to the reads, developing de novo assembles for diverse samples[16], building graphs from overlapping reads, or utilizing expectation maximization algorithms to reconstruct either local or global sequences[17-22].
 The accuracy of reconstruction is affected by the heterogeneity of intra-host viral population.
 Abundance of conserved genomic regions that extend significantly beyond the maximal read length restricts the full-genome assembly of highly heterogeneous populations[11].
-Nevertheless, none of the current algorithms can efficiently process HTS data routinely produced in deep-sequencing experiments.
-More specifically ShoRAH[22] performs multiple sequencing alignment and clustering of up to tens of thousands of short reads and calls haplotypes based on the centers of the clusters.
-ViSpA[21] and QuRe[18] were designed for reads generated by pyrosequencing technologies with techniques to address insertions, deletions and errors in homopolymeric regions.
-Finally PredictHaplo[19] and HaploClique[17] have been tested with technologies other than pyrosequencing, including MiSeq paired end reads but still need to be challenged against millions or billions of reads that increase the input size by at least one level of magnitude.
+Nevertheless, none of the current algorithms can efficiently process current HTS data produced in deep-sequencing experiments.
+More specifically, ShoRAH[22] performs multiple sequencing alignment and clustering of limited number of reads (up to tens of thousands) and calls haplotypes based on the centers of the clusters.
+ViSpA[21] and QuRe[18] were designed for reads generated by pyrosequencing technologies with techniques to address insertions, deletions and errors in homopolymeric regions and therefore cannot adequately handle current HTS data.
+Finally, PredictHaplo[19] and HaploClique[17] have been tested with technologies other than pyrosequencing, including MiSeq paired end reads but still like ShoRAH have limitations on the number of reads it can analyze.

 Here, we describe a novel deterministic algorithm, called Hexahedron, based on HTS data that can reconstruct local and global sequences and determine their relative frequency at a much larger scale than what was manageable before.
 We also offer a novel visualization technique that comprehensively represents the dynamic nature of the results with a simple interactive interface.
 The graph contains, per position depth of coverage, information for each reconstructed sequence and the first (bifurcation) and last (merging) position that differentiates a sequence and its closest sequence from which it has been derived.
 Annotations of the provided references, if included in the input set, will also be plotted in the same coordinate system as the reconstructed sequences.
 Finally, the interface allows sequences to be combined with each other following the paths that connect different bifurcation and merging positions as well as their consensuses and path compositions to be extracted.